Overv/VulkanTutorial/en/02_Development_environment.md

 ## Windows

-If you're developing for Windows, then I will assume that you are using Visual Studio 2017 to compile your code.
-You may also use Visual Studio 2013 or 2015, but the steps may be a bit different.
+If you're developing for Windows, then I will assume that you are using Visual Studio to compile your code.
+For complete C++17 support, you need to use either Visual Studio 2017 or 2019.
+The steps outlined below were written for VS 2017.

 ### Vulkan SDK